I know a lot of stupid smart people. AKA I know a lot of stubborn smart people.

 Many people are afraid of soaking in all these different ideas.
 But you don’t have to swear by all that data, you just have to explore all possibilities and then whittle them down.

-Search for credible sources and validate data as best as you can.
+2. Find credible sources and validate data as best you can

 When taking in lots of data, focus on sources that have been known to do their due diligence or speak the truth.
 That includes people as well.